harvard-nrg/executors/README.md

 Executors
 =========
-Things can get pretty gnarly if you want to write scripts that work transparently across different job schedulers (or outside of a job scheduler).
-Over time, it's easy to find yourself becoming tied down to a specific job scheduler.
-Executors attempts to solve this problem without imposing a hefty framework on the end user.
-Just tell Executors what command you want to run and it'll run it on whatever's available.

-There are usually a small set of operations that you need to execute a job on any system.
-Executors exposes operations to `submit`, `update`, and `cancel` a job.
-With these methods, you can build fairly sophisticated tools quickly.
-Best of all, everything is portable!
-If you need to run your command on a local machine today, Slurm tomorrow, and LSF next week, your code should be smart enough to adapt to whatever execution environment is present.

-Executors also provides a special `JobArray` class for building and managing collections of jobs as a single object.
-There are no restrictionson the size or shape of jobs that you can add to a `JobArray` and you can setup convenient behaviors e.g., killing all remaining jobs if a single job fails.
+Software needs to be smart enough to adapt to the execution environment without needing much from the end user.
+At its core, Executors settles on a small set of high-level operations e.g., `submit`, `update` (query), and `cancel` that seem to map quite well across different computing environments.
+If you need to run your command on a local machine, Slurm, LSF, or some futuristic execution environment, Executors can do it!
+Transparently (well, sort of)!

 ## Table of contents
 1. [Installation](#installation)